-A trustee is a person who the grantor of the trust trusts to hold on to and protect the title for the assets and property for the beneficiary when they are either old enough legally to take control of the assets and property or financially stable enough to take control of them.
+A trustee is a person who the grantor of the trust assigns to keep and protect the title for the assets and property for the beneficiary when they are either old enough or financially stable enough to take control of the assets.
 The trustee needs to be financially stable as well as trustworthy enough to be able to do the job under the grantor's wishes.
 The trustee may receive compensation for doing this for the grantor and beneficiary.

-Although the beneficiary of the trust only has one major duty, to receive the assets and property from the grantor through the trustee, they also need to do one other important thing before receiving what has been given to them.
+Although the beneficiary of the trust only has one major duty (to receive the assets and property from the grantor through the trustee), they also need to do one other important thing before receiving what has been given to them.
 Beneficiaries must make themselves familiar with the trust agreement.
 They must know what they have coming to them and he or she will need to be in contact and on good terms with the trustee.
 The beneficiary may also have to pay taxes on what they receive from the trust owner.

 The trustee needs to hold on to the assets and property that the beneficiary will someday get until the beneficiary is legally able to get them.
 The trustee will need to familiarize himself or herself with the trust agreement and also be on good terms with the beneficiary since they will be meeting at times.
 The trustee will also need to be able to keep good records of everything until it is time for the beneficiary to take control of the assets and property.

 To learn more, check out our article, What Is The Difference Between A Will And A Trust?